Peeter Laurits

 Peeter Laurits (born in 1962 in Tallinn) is an Estonian artist and photographer.

-Since 1990s he has exhibited his works on numerous exhibitions.
+Since the 1990s he has exhibited his works at numerous exhibitions.
 His works are strongly related to photography.

 He has been a founder of several artistical collectives, including Igavesti Sinu, DeStudio, and Kütioru Avatud Ateljee.

-In 2005 he was awarded with Order of the White Star, V class.
+In 2005 he was awarded the Order of the White Star, V class.